 - Irony as She Is Cast: Richard E. Grant is physically incapable of drinking alcohol, due to his body not producing a certain enzyme that forces him to throw any up minutes later.

 - Memetic Mutation: The film is a virus that attacks the receptive mind, usually male and/or in higher education, leading to groups of people in pubs quoting the script at each other.

-- Reality Subtext: Something that makes the last twenty minutes even sadder.
-At the time, Paul McGann was an established actor and so he knew that he was still having a career after this movie.
-This was Richard E. Grant's first movie, however, so he had no idea if this was going to his one and only film or not and so he knew how upset and jealous Withnail was feeling.
+- Something that makes the last twenty minutes even sadder.
+This was the first film of both Richard E. Grant and Paul McGann.
+At the time, McGann was an established stage and TV actor, and while this was his first film role, he knew he still had a career waiting for him if his attempt to move into films didn't pan out.
+Grant, however, had no idea if this was going to be his one and only film or not and so he knew how upset and jealous Withnail was feeling.
 But as we all know, Grant's fears were unfounded and this film even managed to make him a sex symbol for a while.

 - Robinson based Withnail on his Real Life friend and actor, Vivian MacKerrell who actually did drink lighter fluid once.
 Robinson has attributed his friend's early death from throat cancer to this incident.

 - Screwed by the Network: Bruce Robinson's mistreatment by Handmade Films.